Tiger attacks in the Sundarbans: Responses to the attacks

-Tiger Widows
+Tiger widows

 In the Sundarbans, there are over 3,000 women whose husbands have been killed by tigers.
 Most of these so-called "tiger widows" face social stigma, legal challenges, and financial hardship.

 Ostracism

 Sundarban islanders frequently shun tiger widows as swami khejos ('husband eaters' in Bengali).
 The belief that tiger widows are bad omens is derived from the religious text, The Miracles of Bonbibi, considered sacred by both Hindus and Muslims in the Sundarbans.
 In the text, Bonbibi, the spirit guardian of the wilderness, declared that anyone who stole from the forest out of greed would not be rescued if they were attacked by a tiger.
-This story led to the superstition that tiger attacks can be avoided by the penitence and austerity of a woker's wife back home.
+This story led to the superstition that tiger attacks can be avoided by the penitence and austerity of a worker's wife back home.
 If the man is killed, it is viewed as divine punishment for the sins of the wife.
 Some believe the widows are actually devils.
 Others call them witches.

 After the death of her husband, it is common for a tiger widow to be pushed out of the household by her in-laws, who have the authority to keep any of her male children.
 Religious leaders prohibit the tiger widows from spiritual activities, including their own husbands' funerals.
 One widow, Lolita Biswas, stated: It’s terribly painful.
 I am so isolated.
 When I hear people speak about me, I go back home and cry alone.
 I am not allowed to show my face at religious occasions.
 So I prefer not to go anywhere.
 I take long walks instead, alone.Tiger widows often face discrimination when seeking traditional jobs in agriculture, crabbing, and shrimping.
 According to one tiger widow, "No boatman will take us into the creeks as they fear they too would be consumed by the tigers."
 Widows frequently leave the area, hoping to become maids in nearby cities, but upon arrival, many are coerced into working at local brothels.
 For those who choose to stay behind in the Sundarbans, malnutrition is prevalent.
 Some widows are only able to ward off starvation by foraging roots and scraps from better-off families.
 Other women move to isolated villages like Bidhoba Para that are populated predominately by other tiger widows.
 However, local custom forbids children from living in these communities with their mothers.
 Though limited contact with their children is tolerated, frequent visits to the villages are discouraged.
 Those who reside in the tiger widow villages typically cultivate small agricultural plots, but increased salinity in the soil has rendered much of the crop ground in the Sundarbans infertile, even for small-scale subsistence farming.

 Ultimately, most widows feel they have no choice but to fish the waters in the same jungles where their husbands were killed.
 A widow named Aparna Shiyali spoke of following in her husband's footsteps, saying, "It was a spring day when he went crab fishing and never returned.
 Now I go crab fishing because if I do not go, my children will starve."